Skip to content

 Cruise Terminal 10

-Drop-off: CT-10 is the newest terminal at Port Canaveral, built for the mega-ships.
-Follow port signs to Terminal 10 on the east side.
+Drop-off: Cruise Terminal 10 is the newest terminal at Port Canaveral, built for the mega-ships.
+It sits on Charles Rowland Dr on the north side of the port — the group Port Canaveral signs as the A Terminals — so take SR-528 Exit 54A, not 54B.
+The port publishes separate routes for pickup and for drop-off here, so follow the one signed for drop-off.
 The drop-off area is spacious and modern — wide lanes, covered canopy, and well-staffed with porters.
 Unload curbside and tip $2-3 per bag.

 Passport & Documents